scikit-image/skimage-tutorials/workshops/2019-euroscipy/setup.md

 ` $ conda activate euroscipy2019_skimage`

-To come back to your master environment,
+To come back to your base environment,

 `$ conda activate`